 After removing a malicious extension from any of these browsers, you should also run an antivirus scan to ensure no remnants of malicious extensions remain.
 We recommend the following antivirus software for their unique scanning capabilities:

-Remember, keeping your extensions and browsers updated is crucial, as many updates come with improved security measures to keep your browsing experience safe.
+Remember, keeping your extensions and browsers updated is crucial.
+Many updates include improved security measures to keep your browsing experience safe.

 While browser extensions can be beneficial, their safety depends on how you approach them.
 Here are some cybersecurity tips to keep your browser and data safe: